joaoem/HadoopTest/README.md

 HadoopTest
 ==========

-HadoopTest: a Framework for Dependability Testing of Hadoop Systems
+HadoopTest: a Dependability Testing Framework for Hadoop Systems.